RealTimeLogic/Xedge32/doc/source/GettingStarted.rst

 Getting Started
 ================

-To get started, you must upload the firmware to the ESP32 using a flashing tool or programming software.
-You can either use ready-to-use firmware binary files or compile the C source code using the ESP-IDF (Espressif IoT Development Framework).
+To get started, you must upload the firmware to an ESP32 with PSRAM, such as the `ESP32 WROVER <https://www.google.com/search?q=esp32+wrover>`_ board, using a flashing tool or programming software.
+You can either use our ready-to-use firmware binary files or compile the C source code using the Espressif ESP-IDF.

 Option 1: Use Binary
 ---------------------